 - Utilise the power of social media platforms such as Twitter, Facebook, and Instagram.

-Optimising For Featured Snippets
+Optimising For Google Featured Snippets

 Once you have completed your keyword research using the various available tools, it is time to optimise your website.
 This process involves several steps that we are going to talk about now.

-Search for keyword groups that own the snippets by entering your competitors’ URL in the application.
+Search for keyword groups that own the snippets by entering your competitors’ URLs in the application.
 After finding the list, categorise them into various types of featured snippets and sort them by the highest search volume.
-You should keep in mind when optimising for Google’s featured snippets to determine the intent behind a query.
+You should keep this in mind when optimising for Google’s featured snippets to determine the intent behind a query.

 Techniques For On-Page SEO